ottermix/security/README.md

 * [Micro Snitch](https://www.obdev.at/products/microsnitch/index.html) Tracking camera and mic activity to see if someone is watching you.
 With Micro Snitch you always know whether some app is currently using your microphone, and its logging facilities allow you to reveal any suspicious activities later on.
 However, you can always do [what Mark Zuckerberg does](https://www.hackread.com/mark-zuckerbergs-laptop-cam-tape/)...
 * [GPGTools](https://gpgtools.org/): A great introductory application or using GPG crypto with Mail.app
 * [Epic Browser](https://www.epicbrowser.com/) This browser blocks ads, tracking cookies, social boxes and widgets (until you interact with them), blocks tracking scripts and modules from loading (which results in faster-loading web pages), and sandboxes third-party processes and plugins.
 Epic Browser even encrypts your connection whenever possible (largely by shunting to HTTPS/SSL whenever it's available), routes your browsing through a proxy, and protects you from widgetjacking or sidejacking when you're browsing over Wi-Fi.
+* [Cryptomator](https://cryptomator.org/) Encrypt your files for the cloud.
+This is a great tool for making sure your files stay encrypted and obfuscated and only appear on your computer / other computers that have the password.

 ## Technical Links